germanodlf/bacula-zabbix/README.md

 - **Triggers**

+  The triggers are configured to identify the host that started the trigger through the variable {HOST.NAME}.
+In the same way as the items the triggers has two types too, the triggers related to backup jobs, and the triggers related to Bacula's processes.
+The triggers that are related to Bacula's processes are described below:

+  - *Bacula Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Director process goes down
+  - *Bacula Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Storage process goes down
+  - *Bacula File is DOWN in {HOST.NAME}*: Starts a high severity alert when the Bacula File process goes down

+  The triggers that are related to backup jobs are described below:

   - *Backup Full FAIL in {HOST.NAME}*: Starts a high severity alert when a full backup job fails
   - *Backup Differential FAIL in {HOST.NAME}*: Starts a average severity alert when a differential backup job fails
   - *Backup Incremental FAIL in {HOST.NAME}*: Starts a warning severity alert when a incremental backup job fails
-  - *Bacula Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the bacula-dir process goes down
-  - *Bacula Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the bacula-sd process goes down
-  - *Bacula File is DOWN in {HOST.NAME}*: Starts a high severity alert when the bacula-fd process goes down

 - **Graphs**